Stories

 These improvements complement the park’s recent upgrades, supporting spaces for children and families and making Fruitvale an even better place to call home.

-Maggie Cross (left), community & Indigenous relations liaison, and Kim Halowski (right), community relations manager.
+Maggie Cross (left), community & Indigenous relations liaison, and Kim Halowski (right), community relations manager, replant garden beds in Bob Rutledge Park.

 Known as the city of parks, Surrey is one of the largest and fastest growing communities that we serve and is on a journey to becoming the first municipality in B.C. to reach a population of one million.
 With this growth comes the increased need to invest in and support in the communities we call home.